Domestic Helper Salary

 A lot of preconceptions are usually heard when it comes to domestic worker salary in Hong Kong: “You should never pay your helper too much”, “Your helper starting wage is so high, you will definitely spoil the market for other employers!” and so on.

 These sayings might frustrate you, as most of the employers you want to be fair to your new domestic helper, but also not being taken advantage of.

 In Hong Kong, unlike in many other places, domestic helpers from different countries have the same starting wage – a special minimum wage set by the Hong Kong government, namely the Minimum Allowable Wage (MAW).
-Such domestic helper minimum wage is different from the one for other workers.
+Such domestic helper minimum wage is different from the one for employees of other industries.